Serajuddin Hossain: Death

 In early December 1971, the Indian army joined with the Bangladesh freedom fighters in their battle against Pakistan.
 Knowing that their defeat was certain, the Pakistani rulers then decided to kill all of the Bangladeshi intellectuals.
 Between 10 and 14 December, the Pakistan army captured and killed the intellectuals.
 Serajuddin Hossain was the first victim of this killing.
 On the night of 10 December, a number of Pakistani soldiers, along with members of Al-Badr and Razakar, captured him at his residence in Chamelibag, Shantinagar.
 He never returned nor was his body ever found.

 On 3 November 2013, the International Crimes Tribunal – a special Bangladeshi court set up by the government – sentenced Chowdhury Mueen-Uddin and Ashrafuz Zaman Khan to death after the tribunal found him guilty in absentia of torture and murder of 18 intellectuals including Serajuddin Hossain during 1971 Liberation War of Bangladesh.

 Legacy

-Hossain was known as an honest journalist, and was responsible for Ittefaqs headlines and news selection.
+During his tenure at The Daily Ittefaq, Hossain was responsible for news selection and the composition of headlines.
+His editorial approach has been described by colleagues and media historians as prioritizing journalistic integrity.

 The Shaheed Sirajuddin Hossain College in Khajura, Jessore, is named for him.
 There is also a public library named for him in Aarpara, Magura.